Terms of Service

 14.1 Trademarks.
 The Company has moral & registered rights in its trade marks and the User shall not copy, alter, use or otherwise deal in the marks without the prior written consent of the Company.

-14.3 Spatula Application.
-The User agrees and accepts that Spatula is the Intellectual Property of the Company and the User further warrants that by using Spatula the User will not:
+14.3 WeDispatch Application.
+The User agrees and accepts that WeDispatch is the Intellectual Property of the Company and the User further warrants that by using WeDispatch the User will not:

-(a) Copy Spatula or the services that it provides for the User’s own commercial purposes; and
+(a) Copy WeDispatch or the services that it provides for the User’s own commercial purposes; and

-(b) Directly or indirectly copy, recreate, decompile, reverse engineer or otherwise obtain, modify or use any source or object code, architecture, algorithms contained in Spatula or any documentation associated with it.
+(b) Directly or indirectly copy, recreate, decompile, reverse engineer or otherwise obtain, modify or use any source or object code, architecture, algorithms contained in WeDispatch or any documentation associated with it.